A foreign body is an unwanted physical object present in a food or drink product. Here at Campden BRI we have a dedicated Microscopy team who are

-able to identify many different types of foreign bodies, using our extensive expertise and suite of state–of–the–art equipment.
+able to identify many different types of foreign bodies, using our extensive expertise, techniques and

 Fourier Transform InfraRed spectroscopy (FT–IR)

 A technique which produces a spectrum of infrared absorption of a sample when an infrared beam is

 projected onto it.
 This spectrum is then compared against a vast library of reference data.